“This history is written in

 Although it covers some of the ground we've already been over, I'll append it here.

-I think you'll find some new and interesting material in it.
+You may find some interesting, supplementary material in it.

 Gnosis is hidden, esoteric knowledge; gnosticism is the study or possession of such knowledge.
-A useful synonym, one Steiner often used, is “mystery knowledge.”
+A useful synonym for gnosis, one Steiner often used, is “mystery knowledge.”
 In theology, a “mystery” is a secret rite or the secret knowledge underlying that rite.
 In orthodox Christianity, the eucharist is deemed a mystery: Bread and wine are miraculously transformed into the flesh and blood of Christ.
-Steiner spoke of other Christian mysteries, predominantly the “Mystery of Golgotha” — that is, the hidden meaning of Christ’s Earthly mission.
+Steiner spoke of other Christian mysteries, predominantly the “Mystery of Golgotha” — that is, the hidden meaning of Christ’s Earthly mission, culminating in his Crucifixion.
 In orthodox Christianity, the meaning of the Crucifixion is not mysterious: It is the central tenet of Christian faith, that Christ died for our sins in order to redeem them and save us.
-Steiner has a very different take on Christ and His death.
+Steiner offers a very different take on Christ and His death.

 According to Steiner, the real Christian message was destroyed by the Catholic Church, headquartered in southern Europe.
 Northern Europeans also lost true, gnostic understanding of Christ, because they focused on Jesus the man instead of Christ the god; but the northern vision of Christ had greater heartfelt truth than the corrupt Roman vision.
 Also, the northern vision (informed by Norse myths) came closer to the hidden truths of our existence: